vmgdimmick/Mini-Project-1/README.md

 By combining these approaches, we aim to gain insight into what drives employee engagement and where organizations can make improvements.

 ## Data Source
 Our data is derived from two separate Kaggle datasets, cleaned and merged into a single comprehensive dataset for the clustering model.
+The rows for both datasets are employee number.
+The columns of both data sets are listed below.

+### Attrition Rate of a Company:
+- EmployeeID
+- Age
+- Attrition
+- BusinessTravel
+- Department
+- DistanceFromHome
+- Education
+- EducationField
+- EmployeeCount
+- Gender
+- JobLevel
+- JobRole
+- MartialStatus
+- MonthlyIncome
+- NumCompaniesWorked
+- Over18
+- PercentSalaryHike
+- StandardHours
+- StockOptionLevel
+- TotalWorkingYears
+- TrainingTimesLastYear
+- YearsAtCompany
+- YearsSinceLastPromotion
+- YearsWithCurrManager
+- EnvironmentSatisfaction
+- JobSatisfaction
+- WorkLifeBalance
+- JobInvolvement
+- PerformanceRating

+### Employee Productivity and Satisfaction
+- Name
+- Age
+- Gender
+- Projects Completed
+- Productivity (%)
+- Satisfaction Rate (%)
+- Feedback Score
+- Department
+- Position
+- Joining Date
+- Salary

 ## Installation and Setup
 Instructions for setting up the project environment and running the neural network: